kevingonzalez7997/Deploy_2/README.md

 ## Optimization

-There is room for improvements in this CICD pipeline.
-For starters the code is still being manually and locally uploaded into the Elastic Load balancer.
+There is room for improvement in this CICD pipeline.
+For starters, the code is still being manually and locally uploaded into the Elastic Load balancer.
 In order for CICD pipeline to be successful, any process that could be automated should be.
-We are still able to automate the deployment further more by making it rebuild, test, and deploy when a change is made to the code. we should also consider adding a monitor system in case something crashes.
+We are still able to automate the deployment further by making it rebuild, test, and deploy when a change is made to the code. we should also consider adding a monitor system in case something crashes.